sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 ### Writing Sentences with SentenceFactory

-First, we have the `SentenceFactory` static class in the `SentenceCreation` namespace.
+The `SentenceCreation` namespace contains a static class called `SentenceFactory`.
 It is intended to be used via a `using static` directive, and includes a number of static methods and properties to assist with succinct sentence creation.
 Here's how the example looks with this one:

 ```